• Skip to primary navigation

 We do know that the bug has caused many users to automatically unfollow accounts, so people are encouraged to check and see if accounts need to be refollowed.

-Filed Under: Social Networks Tagged With: Instagram
+Filed Under: Social Networks Tagged With: Instagram, news

 Related Stories